JeffCoster/merge/ex1.md

 dataSources.minProducts = 2;
 dataSources.maxProducts = 3;
 ```

-How merger configuration mapping uses **jpath** to obtain the source objects, will become apparent in the following section.
+> Merger mapping uses *jsonpath* to obtain the source objects.
+In this case they are *prods*, and *globalContent*.

-> The minProducts, and maxProducts are used in this example to show how merger can be configured to pick a start and end index in a collection of objects.
-The mock data has 5 products, and we are configuring to start rendering on the second and end on the third.
+> The minProducts, and maxProducts, of this example, are variables configured to pick a start and end index, into a collection of objects.
+The mock data has 5 products, and we are configuring to start rendering on the second, and end on the third.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3NjgxNDYzNV19
+eyJoaXN0b3J5IjpbMTU1NzI3NDg3OSwyMDc2ODE0NjM1XX0=
 -->